Houston Acres, Kentucky · Updated June 2026 · Not affiliated with or operated by the City of Houston Acres.

 — The concrete guidance identified at the meeting came from the installer: don't block drivewaysA Kentucky Transportation Cabinet employee stated that rumble strips are not used in residential neighborhoods because of noise.

 We're not asking the City to abandon traffic safety.
-We're asking it to solve the speeding problem without forcing a few families to absorb the cost in noise.
+We're asking it to solve the speeding problem without making a few families pay for it in noise.

-Commit to notifying and consulting affected residents before installing strips elsewhere in the city.
+Commit to notifying and talking with affected residents before installing strips elsewhere in the city.

-Ultimately, replace the current strips with a solution that slows traffic without shaking our homes.
+Use a solution that slows traffic without adding noise to homes.

 Why this concerns the whole city

-The Houston Boulevard strips are a one-year trial, and the City has said any expansion would depend on how this test goes.
-If you don't live beside them now, this is still the moment to weigh in — before this becomes the model for other streets.
+The Houston Boulevard strips are a one-year test, and the City has said any expansion would depend on how this test goes.

 Be there